-- drag and drop your columns and lanes to reorder them (if they represent groups or attributes that can be reordered)
+- drag and drop your columns and lanes to reorder them (if they represent groups or fields that can be reordered)

-- drag and drop cards in table cells to quickly assign groups and attributes to them.
+- drag and drop cards in table cells to quickly assign groups and fields to them.

 - hide/collapse columns and lane to better see the one you want.